Zitian-Wu/GaussianSampling/README.md

-# GaussianSampling
- high-dimensional guassian sampling using r
+High-dimensional Gaussian sampling using R